-I talked awhile ago about Unintended Consequences.
+I talked a while ago about Unintended Consequences.
 About how when the Prosecutor pushes hard for a heavy sentence, the Defendant ends up finding any way to fight the case.
-When there’s a will, there’s a way.
-With a little good luck, and an attorney who can follow the rules correctly, a Defendant will often make a way out of no way.
+When there’s a will, there’s away.
+With a little good luck and an attorney who can follow the rules correctly, a Defendant will often make a way out of no way.
 We’ve seen it in these Excessive Speeding cases, we’ve seen it in the Wheeler line of decisions on DUI.
 The only reason loopholes are found, is because someone is finally looking.
 So how does a Prosecutor solve the problem?
-Well here’s
+Well here’s one way.

 Probation is a different beast.
 Hawaii Revised Statutes clearly state that the Rules of Evidence do NOT apply to a Probation revocation.
 The standard is much lower.
 And it is one judge who probably knows a little bit about you.

-The easiest Prosecutor’s to get along with are the ones who say “Yeah, let’s give him probation, and see if he makes it.”
+The easiest Prosecutor to get along with is the ones who say “Yeah, let’s give him probation, and see if he makes it.”
 It’s amazing how many Defendants, having heard probation is on the table, don’t even want to discuss the facts of the case.
 They’re ready to plead guilty and do their best on the streets.

 Once on the streets, it’s up to the Defendant.
 The Judge has given him a speech.
 I’ve given him a speech.
 It’s all done.
 We’re all good.
 He just has to complete… whatever it is he’s supposed to complete!